SamurAI-Coding/Software2017-18/README.txt

       https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B
     will be helpful.
     After installation, open "SamurAI_Coding_2017-18_Software.sln" in the top level directory.
-    This is the solutiuon file to build our software.
+    This is the solution file to build our software.